azagniotov/stubby4j/README.md

    allows web clients that send their client certificates as part of TLS handshake to connect to `stubby4j` over SSL/TLS.

    If a web client configures its own `SSLSocketFactory`, then the client must also configure its own trust manager.
-This trust manager must be a _trusts all_.
-Otherwise, it is not going to be possible for the client to validate `stubby4j`'s default self-signed certificate (which is going to be presented to the client by `stubby4j`) against the client's own trust store containing a list of trusted CA certificates.
+This trust manager must be a _trust all_ manager.
+Otherwise, it is not going to be possible for the client to validate `stubby4j`'s default self-signed certificate (which is going to be presented to the client by `stubby4j`) against the client's own trust-store containing a list of trusted CA certificates.

    Please note, trusting _any_ certificate is very insecure and should not be used in production environments.

+   If you __do not want__ to configure a _trust all_ manager, as an alternative, you can download and save the self-signed certificate from the server and load it to the trust-store of your client when building `SSLContext`.
+Please see the following functional test for the example and explanation.

 #### Supplying your own keystore/certificate